Taint Analysis for Graph APIs Focusing on Broken Access Control: Preliminaries

 In various types of software systems, e.g., financial and safety-critical, the adequate security of the information and the systems themselves constitutes a fundamental requirement. \emph{Access control} refers to ensuring that users are allowed to perform activities which may access information or resources only when they have the required rights.
 An access control \emph{policy} is a collection of high-level requirements that manage user access and determine who may access information and resources under which circumstances~\cite{Hu_2017_VerificationTestMethodsAccessControlPoliciesModels}.
 Correspondingly, a policy is \emph{broken} when these requirements are not fulfilled.

 While there are various methods of realizing policies, we focus on the \emph{role-based} method.
 In a role-based policy, a security analyst defines roles, i.e., security groups, whose access rights are defined according to roles held by users and groups in organizational functions; the analyst assigns a role to each user who, once authorized, can perform the activities permitted by said role.
+In the remainder, we assume that, besides the security analyst, users cannot perform administrative actions\ie cannot change their own role.
 A role-based access control policy is broken when a user performs an activity that is not permitted by their role.

 A requirement of a role-based policy for our running example could state that \emph{a user may only update the information of a repository, if that user is the owner of the repository}.
 In practice, the \gapi of the platform should ensure that the query \textit{updateRepo} can only be executed by a user who is authorized to update the repository\ie who has the role \emph{owner}.
 An update of the repository information by a \emph{collaborator}\ie a user who does not belong to this group, would break the policy.